BartWaardenburg/leenders-coaching/packages/leenders-coaching-nl/src/utilities/README.md

 ### Available Functions

-- `getPageData<T>`: Generic function to fetch page data from Sanity
+- `getPageData<T>`: Generic function to fetch page data from Sanity using GROQ
 - `generatePageMetadata`: Generates Next.js metadata object from page data
 - `renderPageSections`: Renders page sections using the SectionRenderer component
 - `createPageComponent`: Factory function that creates both the metadata and page component